Clay County Campgrounds Frequently Answered Questions

 Q. Are there any law enforcement on site?

 A. Yes, the Park Rangers patrol the campgrounds, trails system, marinas, swim beaches and other park property regularly.
-If you have an emergency, call 911; emergency personnel will dispatched along with the Park Rangers.
+If you have an emergency, call 911; emergency personnel will be dispatched along with the Park Rangers.
 After hours, for NON-life threatening issues, call (816) 407-3400, press Park Ranger Extention and Park Ranger will be paged and will contact you as quickly as possible.

 Q. What are your quiet hours?